10 Most Common Myths About Wedding Music

 4. You have total control over everything.

-One caveat to the last idea: You can give your DJ a mile-long playlist, but you shouldn't try to micromanage the music.
-To some extent, your lists should be guidelines for the mix master, not hard-and-fast rules.
+One caveat to the last idea: You can—and should—give your DJ a must-play list of tunes, but you shouldn't try to micromanage the music.
+To some extent, your lists should be guidelines for your pro, not hard-and-fast rules.
 Your DJ should know the genre you're interested in, but let them choose the best way to mix the music—after all, it's their job to keep people on the dance floor.
 Give your band some flexibility to react to the crowd and adjust the tempo accordingly.
 "When you hire somebody to bake a cake, you can tell them what flavors to use, but you don't try to tell them how much flour or what kind of sugar to put in," Dr. Drax says.
 "It's the same with DJs [and bands]—you need to trust they know what to do."

 5. Bands love line dances.